 Bronx Park, like the surrounding borough and the river that runs through it, is named for the 17th century Swedish sea captain who settled the area, Jonas Bronck (1600-1643).
-Bronck (sometimes also spelled Bronk) was born in Sweden, learned navigation and became a sea captain in Amsterdam, and in 1639 settled in the area now named for him.
+Bronck (sometimes also spelled Bronk) was born in Sweden.
+He learned navigation and became a sea captain in Amsterdam, and in 1639 settled in the area now named for him.
 The Swedish captain purchased approximately 500 acres of land from the Dutch West India Company, and traded tools, clothes, and utensils with local Native Americans for additional property.
 He built a stone home in what is now Morrisania, and owned one of the largest collections of books in the colony.
-Bronck’s estate also played host to a peace conference with the Weckquasgeck Indians in 1642.
+Bronck’s estate also played host to a peace conference with the Weckquaesgeek Indians in 1642.

 After Bronck, this property passed through several different families before the city acquired 640 acres of it between December 1888 and January 1889.
 Inspiration for Bronx Park came during a widespread movement to create public parks throughout the city in the 1880s.
-In 1881, John Mullaly (1835-1915), a former newspaper reporter and editor, and a group of citizens concerned with widespread urban growth formed the New York Park Association.
+In 1881, John Mullaly (1835-1915), a former newspaper reporter and editor, and a group of citizens concerned with widespread urban growth, formed the New York Park Association.
 The group’s lobbying efforts helped the passage of the New Parks Act in 1884, which funded the acquisition of several major undeveloped lands for the purpose of creating parks and parkways.
-By 1890, the city had acquired properties in the Bronx that would eventually become known as the Van Cortlandt, Pelham Bay, Bronx, Crotona, and Claremont Parks, as well as four parkways.
+By 1890, the city had acquired properties in the Bronx that would eventually become known as Van Cortlandt, Pelham Bay, Bronx, Crotona, and Claremont Park, as well as four parkways.
 John Mullaly Park, an 18-acre parkland in the Highbridge section of the Bronx, was dedicated to the park activist in 1932.

 Bronx Park is home to many monuments presented to the city, such as the Rainey Memorial Gate, an ornamental gate with 22 full-sized sculpted animals located at the Fordham Road entrance to the zoo.
-Created by architect Paul Manship (1885-1966) and dedicated in 1934, the monument honors Paul J. Rainey (1877-1923), a big game hunter and patron of the zoo.
-The gate, with its “tree of life” motif, is one of the few examples in New York City of the French Arts Decoratifs style.
+Created by sculptor Paul Manship (1885-1966) and dedicated in 1934, the monument honors Paul J. Rainey (1877-1923), a big game hunter and patron of the zoo.
+The gate, with its “tree of life” motif, is one of the few examples in New York City of the French Arts Décoratifs style.

 Directions to Bronx Park